 - Hyperthermia (high body temperature)

-- In severe cases hyperthermia can cause heat stroke to occur
+- In severe cases, excessive tremors can cause heat stroke

 Milk fever is a life threatening condition and if left untreated can result in the death of the mother.
 The condition can turn fatal within 30 to 60 minutes of signs appearing.